Pseudo and quasi quark PDF in the BFKL approximation: Quark pseudo-PDF

-We perform the inverse Mellin transform computation as described in Eq. (\ref{quarkPseudo-twist}) and display the results in Fig. \ref{Fig:Quarkpseudo-twist-vs-twistapproxy}, with blue and orange curves representing the leading twist (LT) and next-to-leading twist (NLT) contributions, respectively.
-These results are presented alongside those obtained from Eq. (\ref{pseudo-quark-twists}), where the approximation $\Gamma(1+\omega) \simeq 1$ has been employed.
+We again performed the inverse Mellin transform only in the region $0<{Q_s x^2_\perp\over 4}<1$ where the higher twist effects can be considered small corrections. in Fig. \ref{Fig:Quarkpseudo-twist-vs-twistapproxy}, we compare result (\ref{quarkPseudo-twist}) with eq. (\ref{pseudo-quark-twists}), where the approximation $\Gamma(1+\omega) \simeq 1$ has been employed.
 Our analysis demonstrates the validity of the approximation $\Gamma(1+\omega) \simeq 1$.

-In Fig. \ref{Fig:Quarkpseudo-num-vs-sadd-vs-twist}, we observe that the first two twist contributions, as described by Eq. (\ref{pseudo-quark-twists}), exhibit strong agreement with the all-twists resummed BFKL result (\ref{pseudo-quarkBFKL}) and Eq. \ref{pseudoQpdf} for larger values of $x_B$.
-However, as we approach smaller $x_B$ values, the two twist corrections deviate from the full BFKL result, suggesting that the DGLAP formalism may not adequately capture parton dynamics within the small-$x_B$ regime.
+In Fig. \ref{Fig:Quarkpseudo-num-vs-sadd-vs-twist}, we observe that the first two twist contributions, which have only the real part, as described by eq. (\ref{pseudo-quark-twists}), exhibit strong agreement with the all-twists resummed BFKL results (\ref{pseudo-quarkBFKL}) and (\ref{pseudoQpdf}) for larger values of $x_B$.
+However, as we approach smaller $x_B$ values, the two twist corrections deviate from the full BFKL result, suggesting that, lattice calculations, now available only at large values of $x_B$, may describe well only the region where leading twist contributions dominate, which is the domain of DGLAP dynamics.
+On the other hand, the small-$x_B$ region, where all twist corrections contribute equally and are described by the BFKL dynamics, is not attainable by lattice calculations.